sjn/introducing-se/docs.md

 ### 1. Set your goals

 * Do you want to learn, teach or empathize?
-* Are you open to changing your own mind?
+* Are you also open to changing your own mind?
 * Don’t use clever questions to “trap”
 * Be honest upfront
 * [Share](#/8) the process & this page